 Speaking of washing, in a gist, a breastfed baby’s stool is usually very easy to clean because it’s mushy/soft, plus it has a relatively pleasant smell.
 However, stool after solids is a whole different animal, haha.

 Someone washes our household’s clothes for us, so before I made this blogpost, I really made sure she did a comparison of the regular baby-friendly laundry detergents we have at home and tell me which works for what we all dread whenever babies start solids: STAINS!

-So in this post, let me share with you how Daday keeps Pablo’s cloth diapers stain-free!
+So in this post, let me share with you how Daday keeps P’s cloth diapers stain-free!